correyananta/Titanic_survival_analysis_with_feature_engineering/README.md

 1. Exploratory Data Analysis
 2. Feature Engineering
-3. Developing model machine learning
+3. Developing the Predictive Model using Machine Learning

 The competition is simple: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.